Watchdog Timer

 Features

-• An optional early interrupt feature can generate an interrupt at a programmable time before the watchdog timeout
+• Optional early interrupt that can generate an interrupt at a programmable time before watchdog timeout

-• Gated automatically when the KM4 or KM0 is in debug mode
+• Automatically pauses counting when the CPU is in debug mode

-The IWDG keeps counting when one of the CPUs is active (both clock and function enabled) and non-CPU is in debug mode.
+The IWDG keeps counting when one of the CPUs is active (both clock and function are enabled) and no CPU is in debug mode.
 The IWDG clock and function enable diagram is illustrated in the following figure.

 The IWDG has the highest privilege.
-The IWDG timeout will trigger GLB_RST, and this reset signal will reset the whole system, including all the processors and almost all the peripherals.
-Only very few peripherals won’t be reset by GLB_RST, e.g. RTC, AON PAD.
+An IWDG timeout will trigger GLB_RST, and this reset signal resets the entire system, including all processors and almost all peripherals.
+Only a very few peripherals are not reset by GLB_RST, such as RTC and AON PAD.

 The IWDG reset control is illustrated below.